Hammarn/1MB335/Lab4.md

 **todo write** E.g. they could compare to the list of features we gave them.
 Same features in the four genomes, only difference is that C elegans does not have ATP8.
 So it's not really interesting to fill a comparison table.

 <!--Is this the step where they get the list of features?-->

+---

+This is the end of the lab, please make sure that you did and wrote down the answers to all of the questions.
+Also make sure to delete any files that you no longer need - you can copy it somewhere else if you want to keep it.
+This goes for both the Unix computers and Uppmax.